 In the mid 2000s I was working in the fraud investigation practice of one of the worlds largest consulting firms based in Hong Kong.
 I did challenging and occasionally rewarding work, got paid each month, and on the face of it life was pretty OK, despite most of my income going out in alimony payments to people whose only concern about me was that I keep sending the cash.

 I lived in what can best be described as an “illegal hut” right next to a popular beach on the rural south side of Hong Kong Island.
 Various females, none of whom I liked very much (except for a cat), came and went.
-I swam in the sea all year round, regularly ran along the mountain trails, kept myself extremely fit, rode to work at warp speed on a racing specification Yamaha YZF R1, and could fly my paraglider just behind my home, up above Dragon’s Back Ridge, and land back down next to my hut.
+I swam in the sea all year round, regularly ran along the mountain trails, kept myself extremely fit, rode to work at warp speed on a racing specification Yamaha YZF R1, and I could fly my paraglider up above Dragon’s Back Ridge, and land back down right next to my village hut .

 Not being someone to tolerate being treated unfairly, nor do anything by half measures, I decided to resign from my job, leave Hong Kong, and chart a different course by enrolling as a mature student at one of the best universities in China.
 My plan was to differentiate myself from my peers by being able to speak, read and write Mandarin fluently and immerse myself in all things Chinese.
 As it turned out, it was a highly successful strategy.

-As my first semester on the Mandarin language course at Tsinghua University did not start until September, some six months away, I had some time on my hands, and so I decided to challenge myself by riding a motorcycle across Africa.
+As my first semester on the Mandarin language course at Tsinghua University in Beijing did not start until September 2007, some six months away, I had some time on my hands, and so I decided to challenge myself by riding a motorcycle across Africa.

 I had done some long distance motorcycle rides in Asia and Europe, but had never done any true “adventure riding”.